 Then there is Christopher Benjamin who is marvellous as theatre owner Henry Gordon Jago.
 Just like Chang, Jago is a layered character who pretends to be fearless and yet is vulnerable.
 This was not Benjamin’s only appearance on Doctor Who, he was previously in Inferno and more recently in 2008’s Agatha Christie-inspired tale The Unicorn and the Wasp.

-The only let down in this serial is the giant rat that was put together by one of the crew with the help of his six-year-old son.
-When the audience sees the monstrous creature it is cringeworthy more than anything else with a Blue Peter feel to it – much like many of the show’s monsters.
+Production-wise the only let down in this serial is the giant rat that was put together by one of the crew with the help of his six-year-old son.
+When the audience sees the monstrous creature it is cringeworthy at best, with a Blue Peter feel to it – much like many of the show’s monsters.
 But the less said about that the better.
 Overall, The Talons of Weng-Chiang has something for everyone in it and is one for new Doctor Who fans thinking of exploring previous eras of the show.